foundry-rs/starknet-foundry/docs/src/appendix/cast/account/delete.md

 # `delete`
 Delete an account from `accounts-file` and its associated Scarb profile.

-## Required Common Arguments - Passed By CLI or Specified in scarb.toml
+## Required Common Arguments — Passed By CLI or Specified in `Scarb.toml`

 * [`url`](../common.md#--url--u-rpc_url)